Notify Me

 The most common side effects of applying HALOX CREAM are stinging and burning sensation, itching, folliculitis (inflammation of hair follicles), hypertrichosis (excessive hair growth), allergic contact dermatitis (red itchy rash), secondary infection, and stretch marks.
 Contact your doctor if any of the symptoms worsen.

-USES OF HALOX CREAM
+Uses Of HALOX CREAM

 • Used to provide relief from inflammatory and pruritic manifestations of corticosteroid responsive dermatoses

-HOW HALOX CREAM WORKS
+How HALOX CREAM Works

-HALOX CREAM works by the induction of lipocortins (inflammatory enzyme) that results in the decreased biosynthesis of prostaglandins and leukotrienes (potent mediators of inflammation) which prevents the release of arachidonic acid (hormone responsible for inflammatory process in the skin) thus providing relief from the inflammation, redness, and itching sensation.
+HALOX CREAM works by the induction of lipocortins (inflammatory enzyme) that results in the decreased biosynthesis of prostaglandins and leukotrienes (potent mediators of inflammation) which manages the release of arachidonic acid (hormone responsible for inflammatory process in the skin) thus providing relief from the inflammation, redness, and itching sensation.

 Apply HALOX CREAM as directed by your doctor.
 It is for external use only.
 Wash your hands before and after use to ensure hygiene is maintained.
 Your doctor will decide the right dose depends upon the severity of the condition.